The Blue-Haired Hippies All Lack a 'Street Education'

 But before we get started, let me present this statement from the legal offices of the KDJ Nation:

-Now that I have covered my bahookie from criminal prosecution, I can tell that no one has taught these commie stains the meaning of the word "accountability" and clown-slapped the dog feculence out of them.
+Now that I have covered my bahookie from criminal prosecution, I can tell that no one has taught these commie stains the meaning of the word "accountability.

 FACT-O-RAMA!
 Today's communist street turds look as though they/them fell face first into a tackle box.